eChook/documentation/calibrating-the-echook/temperature.md

 ![](https://lh3.googleusercontent.com/fmYhUC_dDDkDMKbMWPzaOq1qHJJ6kehtJjfd_UuTrWpTaNHCxvm0np7ymCy6kjwasyXHZBpfv9XZsvGpLbHzfyuvvEAgYeeR0o73np7Ed0G2BduqZFHUd_0shGBJHHU87K6xzmo4)

-Enter the three temperature and resistance measurements and copy the A, B and C coefficients from the calculator into the calibration.h file.
+For legacy code versions, enter the three temperature and resistance measurements and copy the A, B and C coefficients from the calculator into the calibration.h file.

 ```text
 //Board and Sensor Specific Calibrations